cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -r, --remarks {NONE,PASSIVE,ACTIVE}
-                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --link-guards {true,false}
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --function-prefix {short,long}
+                         specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name) --link-guards {true,false}
                          when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs